ropensci/roweb3/content/champions/_index.md

 The rOpenSci Champion Program [is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities](/blog/2021/12/20/inclusive-leadership-program/) and is supported through a grant from the Chan Zuckerberg Initiative.

-## Program Details
+## How to apply

+### Champions

 If you want to be one of our champions [here you can find goals, elegibility, benefits, and expectations for our program](programdetails_2023)

+Please, fill out the [application form](https://airtable.com/shrAsYlSXU0coJ5Ld) (this [template](/champions/files/champions_template) shows the information we require) before __Monday, Sep 4, 2023__.

+The application forms have to be filled in _English_.

+### Mentors

 Mentors support our cohort of rOpenSci Champions.
 Could you offer insight and advice to our selected Champions?
-[Learn the details and express your interest!](programdetailsmentors_2023)
+[Learn the details and express your interest!](programdetailsmentors_2023) by filling out the [application form](https://airtable.com/shrlrLdQbb4wphosK) (this [template](/champions/files/mentors_champions_template) shows the information we require) before __Monday, Sep 4, 2023__.

-## How to apply

-### Champions

-Please fill out an application form!
-[This template shows the information we require](/champions/files/champions_template).
-Applications need to be submitted *in English*.

-### Mentors

-Please fill out an application form!
-[This template shows the information we will require](/champions/files/mentors_champions_template).
-Applications need to be submitted *in English*.
+The application forms have to be filled in _English_.

 ## Application 2023 and Program 2023-2024 timeline